Rhythm 0: Performance

 During this period I take full responsibility.

 Duration: 6 hours (8 pm – 2 am).

 Abramović said the work "pushed her body to the limits".
 Visitors were gentle to begin with, offering her a rose or a kiss.
 Art critic Thomas McEvilley, who was present, wrote:

-"It began tamely.
+It began tamely.
 Someone turned her around.
 Someone thrust her arms into the air.
 Someone touched her somewhat intimately.
 The Neapolitan night began to heat up.
 In the third hour all her clothes were cut from her with razor sharp blades.
 In the fourth hour the same blades began to explore her skin.
 Her throat was slashed so someone could suck her blood.
 Various minor sexual assaults were carried out on her body.
 She was so committed to the piece that she would not have resisted rape or murder.
 Faced with her abdication of will, with its implied collapse of human psychology, a protective group began to define itself in the audience.
-When a loaded gun was thrust to Marina's head and her own finger was being worked around the trigger, a fight broke out between the audience factions".
+When a loaded gun was thrust to Marina's head and her own finger was being worked around the trigger, a fight broke out between the audience factions, and the small protective group gathered around her in a circle to protect her.

-As Abramović described it later: "What I learned was that [...] if you leave it up to the audience, they can kill you [...]
+As Abramović described it later: "What I learned was that ... if you leave it up to the audience, they can kill you ...
 I felt really violated: they cut up my clothes, stuck rose thorns in my stomach, one person aimed the gun at my head, and another took it away.
 It created an aggressive atmosphere.
 After exactly 6 hours, as planned, I stood up and started walking toward the audience.
-Everyone ran away, to escape an actual confrontation".

-In the work, Marina explored the physical and mental limits of her being.
+Everyone ran away, to escape an actual confrontation."
+In the work, Abramović explored the physical and mental limits of her being.
 She withstood pain, exhaustion, and danger in her exploration of an emotional and spiritual transformation.
 This performance was inspired by the contradictions of her childhood: both parents were high-ranking officials in the socialist government, while her grandmother, with whom she had lived, was devoutly Serbian Orthodox.